Credit Unions Fall Behind

 5 Trends

-Credit Union share of account openings is falling: Credit Unions are losing share to big banks primrily due to differences in digital capabilities to reach and rapidly convert consumers online.
+Credit Union share of account openings is falling: Credit Unions are losing share to big banks primarily due to differences in digital capabilities to reach and rapidly convert consumers online.

-Credit Unions are losing ground with younger generations, as they become top heavy in a dying category of customers, Baby Boomers whilst losing Gen X and Millenial share to the bigger banks.
+Credit Unions are losing ground with younger generations, as they become top heavy in a dying category of customers, Baby Boomers, whilst losing Gen X and Millennial share to the bigger banks.

 Members of credit unions see a lot of value in them.
 Despite the decline, existing members see more value in the credit unions than bank customers do.